Sunday Morning Forums

 2019 Summer Forum Series

-Last summer, Fr.
-Ron took us on a refreshing walk through The Book of Common Prayer.
+In this series, Fr.
+Ron Jaynes took us on a refreshing walk through The Book of Common Prayer.
 As an added tool, he used the newly published and widely acclaimed book Walk in Love.
 Described as one the most comprehensive guides to the Episcopal faith and the prayer book ever written, the book by Scott Gunn and Melody Wilson Shobe, explains what it means to worship and live out a Christian life as an Episcopalian.